pslucas0212/dotNetOnOpenshift/README.md

 ### Pre-req .Net 5 SDK
 - Note: I'm using a Windows 10 for this example.
 - Download and install [.Net 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) for your OS.
-- Note: For this tutorial I used Microsoft's installation package for SDK 5.0.21
+- Note: For this tutorial I used Microsoft's installation package for .NET 5.0 SDK (v5.0.202) - Windows x86 Installer.
+Installation directory: C:\Program Files (x86)\dotnet>

 ## Install Red Hat CodeReady Containers
 Follow the instructions [Create an OpenShift cluster](https://cloud.redhat.com/openshift/create/local) to install CodeReady Containers (CRC).
 Chose the "local" tab and select your OS.